Authored by the expert who managed and guided the team behind the Serbia Property Pack

 Is this residency temporary or permanent in Serbia right now?

-The key legal distinction is that temporary residence must be renewed periodically and is tied to maintaining your qualifying conditions, while permanent residence is indefinite and gives you a more secure long-term status in Serbia.
+The key legal distinction is that temporary residence in Serbia must be renewed periodically and is tied to a specific legal basis (like your property), while permanent residence ("stalni boravak") is indefinite and gives you the right to live and work in the country without restrictions.

 How long is the initial residency permit valid in Serbia in 2026?

-The validity period begins from your application date, and when you renew, the new permit runs from the day after your previous one expires, so there is no gap in your legal status.
+The validity period is calculated from the date of your application, and when you renew, the new permit starts from the day after your previous one expires, so there is no gap in your legal status if you apply on time.

 How many times can I renew residency in Serbia?

-There is no stated limit on how many times you can renew temporary residence in Serbia, meaning you can keep renewing as long as you continue to meet the conditions.
+There is no official cap on the number of times you can renew your property-based temporary residence permit in Serbia, so you can keep renewing it indefinitely as long as you continue to meet the conditions.

 Can I live and work freely with this residency in Serbia?

-Your temporary residence permit will include a note about whether you have the right to work, and for property-based permits this is typically not granted unless you also have employment authorization.
+Serbia treats employment authorization separately from residence authorization, meaning your temporary residence card will include a note about whether you have the right to work, and a permit obtained purely through property ownership typically does not automatically include unrestricted employment rights.

 Can I travel in and out easily with residency in Serbia?

-When re-entering Serbia after traveling abroad, you should carry your valid residence permit card or the official decision granting your residence, along with your passport.
+When re-entering Serbia after traveling abroad, you should carry your valid passport along with your Serbian residence card (or the official decision granting you temporary residence) to avoid any delays at the border.

 Does this residency lead to permanent residency in Serbia eventually?

-Those 3 years must be genuinely continuous, meaning your absences during that period cannot exceed 10 months total or 6 months in any single stretch.
+Those 3 years of continuous temporary residence must be genuinely continuous, meaning you cannot have been absent from Serbia for more than 10 months total (or 6 months in one stretch) during that period.

 What conditions must I keep to maintain residency in Serbia?